Department of the Army, DoD.

 (3) Mandatory revocations-7 years.

-(c) Driving records of civilian personnel terminating employment will be retained on file for 2 years and then destroyed.
+(c) Driving records of civilian personnel terminating employment will be retained on file for two years and then destroyed.

 (d) Driving records of military family members containing point assessments or other entries will be forwarded to the sponsor's gaining installation in the same manner as for service members.
 At the new installation, records will be analyzed and made available temporarily to the sponsor's unit commander or supervisor for review.

-(f) Army users will comply with paragraphs (a) and (d) of this section by mailing the individual's DA Form 3626 to the gaining installation provost marshal.
+(f) Army users will comply with paragraphs (a) and (d) of this section by mailing the individual's DA Form 3626 to the gaining installation Provost Marshal/Director of Emergency Services.

 Subpart F—Impounding Privately Owned Vehicles